wangzhou/uadk/docs/wd_design.md

 It's similar to libwd.
 Compression Algorithm provides a similar interface to allocate a session.
 Session is a superset of context, since vendor driver may apply multiple contexts.
-All contexts could be stored in a session.
-And session takes more job, such as binding accelerator and vendor driver together.
+Context is related to the interface of vendor driver, and session is related to the interface of application.
+Session takes more job, such as binding accelerator and vendor driver together.

 #### Session in Compression Algorithm